nathanbowness/nathanbowness/README.md

 ### Personal:
-- If I'm not at my desk playing video games🎮 or (occasionally) working, you can usually find me out walking my dog🐕 or out at a mall window shopping.
+- If I'm not at my desk playing video games🎮 or (occasionally) working, you can usually find me out walking my dog🐕.
 - I grew up playing hockey, and on any Saturday night you can find me watching the game 🏒.

 ### Contact